Ross County Court Records

 Marriage records:

 Marriage licenses in Ross County are issued by the Ross County Probate Court, not the domestic relations division.
 Both applicants must appear together at the Probate Court with valid identification.
 Ohio does not require a blood test or residency for marriage license applicants.
-The marriage license fee is set by statute and should be confirmed with the Probate Court at (740) 702-3055.
+The marriage license fee is set by statute—confirm the current amount with the Probate Court at (740) 702-3055.

-Certified copies of marriage certificates are available from the Probate Court.
-Requests may be made in person or by mail with appropriate identification and payment.
+Certified copies of marriage certificates are available from the Probate Court, either in person or by mail with appropriate identification and payment.

 Juvenile records:

-Juvenile court records are confidential under Ohio Revised Code § 2151.358.
+Juvenile court records are confidential under Ohio Revised Code 2151.358.
 Access is limited to parties to the case, their attorneys, authorized agencies, and others granted access by court order.
 Juvenile records do not appear on public docket searches.
-Requests for juvenile records must be directed to the Ross County Juvenile Court at 475 Western Ave., Chillicothe, OH 45601.
+Direct all requests to the Ross County Juvenile Court at 475 Western Ave., Chillicothe, OH 45601.

 Adoption records: